Jhana 8 logo with lotus leaf.

 • laypeople: 40-60 (roughly half are foreigners)

 Meditators are encouraged to try to practice 20 hours a day, lying down to sleep only at night.
 Meditation generally follows a cycle of bowing (kraahp), walking, and sitting.
 Individual interviews take place daily except on Wan Phra holiday in the early afternoon.
 Practice typically begins at 4 am. wake up.
-Meditators have the freedom to determine the schedule that works best.
+Meditators have the freedom to choose the schedule that works best.

 Adequate!
 Vegetarian meals can be requested and is generally available.
 Rice porridge and a vegetable are served at 6 am., then the main meal at 10:30 am.
 Monks and novices go on pindabat.